Recurrent Inference Machine for Medical Image Registration: Experiments

 \subsection{Dataset}

-We evaluated our proposed RIIR framework on two separate datasets: 1) A 3D brain MRI image dataset with inter-subject registration setup, OASIS \citep{marcus2007open} with pre-processing from \cite{hoopes2021hypermorph}, denoted as \textbf{OASIS}.
-2) A 2D quantitative cardiac MRI image datasets based on multiparametric SAturation-recovery single-SHot Acquisition (mSASHA) image time series \citep{chow2022improved}, denoted as \textbf{mSASHA}; These datasets, each serving our interests in inter-subject tissue alignment and respiratory motion correction with contrast variation.
+We evaluated our proposed RIIR framework on two separate datasets: 1) A 3D brain MRI image dataset with inter-subject registration setup, OASIS \citep{marcus2007open} with pre-processing from \cite{hoopes2021hypermorph}, denoted as \textbf{OASIS}. {2) A 3D lung CT dataset with intra-subject registration setup, National Lung Screening Trial (NLST)\mbox{\citep{aberle2011reduced}}, provided and processed by the Learn2Reg challenge \mbox{\citep{hering2022learn2reg}}.
+This dataset is denoted by \textbf{NLST}.} 3) A 2D quantitative cardiac MRI image datasets based on multiparametric SAturation-recovery single-SHot Acquisition (mSASHA) image time series \citep{chow2022improved}, denoted as \textbf{mSASHA}.
+These datasets, each serving our interests in inter-subject tissue alignment and respiratory motion correction with {and without} contrast variation.

 \textbf{OASIS}: The dataset contains 414 subjects, where for each subject, the normalized $T_1$-weighted scan was acquired.
 The subjects are split into train/validation/test with counts of $[300,30,84]$.
 For training, images are randomly paired using an on-the-fly data loader, while in the validation and test sets, all images are paired with the next image in a fixed order.
 The dataset was preprocessed with FreeSurfer and SAMSEG by \cite{hoopes2021hypermorph}, resulting in skull-stripped and bias-corrected 3D volumes with a size of $160 \times 192 \times 224$.
 We further resampled the images into a size of $128 \times 128 \times 128$ with intensity clipping between $(1\%, 99\%)$ percentiles.
 Fig. \ref{fig:oasis_example} illustrates an example pair of OASIS images, showcasing the consistency in signal intensity and contrast.